Linuxfabrik/monitoring-plugins/check-plugins/wordpress-version/README.rst

 Overview
 --------

-This plugin lets you track if a WordPress update is available.
-To check for updates, this plugin uses the Git Repo at https://github.com/WordPress/WordPress/releases.
+This plugin lets you track if WordPress is End-of-Life (EOL).
 To compare against the current/installed version of WordPress, the check has to run on the WordPress server itself and needs access to the WordPress installation directory.

 Fact Sheet